The-Good-Penguin/tgp-meta-galapagos/README.md

 The meta-galapagos layer provides a means of integrating this service into your Yocto build.

-Galapagos supports Scarthgap, Kirkstone, and Dunfell (after commit dcd40cfa375c272eda1ccc3063a48c5ec0a50ab5).
-Use the appropriate branch for the yocto version you are building.
+Galapagos supports all versions of Yocto after Dunfell commit dcd40cfa375c272eda1ccc3063a48c5ec0a50ab5.

 Galapagos requires meta-python and meta-oe layers.